jonahunuafe/bookit/README.md

 **Log in a User**: Users can go to the log in page, fill in their credentials used in registering and then log in to have access to other pages in the application.

-**Add Room Page**: Users can add a room that can be booked within the time frame stipulated.
+**Add Room Page**: Allows users to add a room which prospective organizations or companies can book.

 **My Room Page**: Shows all the rooms a particular user adds.
 Clicking a particular room displays the *view* and *delete* buttons.
 Users can only delete a room that they add.
 Upon clicking the delete button, a confirmation message pops up asking either to delete or cancel.